 Under human rights law, school-feeding programs are one way of ensuring the right to food of school-going children.
-This will focus on India’s Mid Day Meal Scheme.
+This study will focus on India’s Mid Day Meal Scheme as an example of such initiatives.
 School meals contribute to the realization of children’s rights to education and to food, both of which are spelled out in the Convention on the Rights of the Child and other international agreements.
 School feeding programs are also the most widely applied food programs across the world; they have been implemented in many countries, from the richest, including the US, to the poorest.
-Instituting school lunch “is within administrative capacity of all governments to implement it.”
+School lunch “is within administrative capacity of all governments to implement.”
 Moreover, feeding is surprisingly cheap.
 S. Vivek, an activist supporting the realization of the right to food in India, suggests that “the World Food Programme (WFP) spends an average of just nineteen cents per child per day…while in India the cost is almost half that of WFP.”
 These programs have many benefits including improving school attendance, protecting children from hunger and increasing academic achievement.
 Beyond that, “meal programs can provide special opportunities for teaching.
 For example, the lunch period can be used to talk about various aspects of food and nutrition while the children are eating.”

-s beneficiaries of school meal programs, children become recipients of the right to food; a right that their societies, communities, and national governments are obligated to provide them in order to facilitate their growth and future independence. hildren pick up some of their most crucial skills, including literacy, numeracy, and the ability to use a wide range of modern institutions in schools a result, “society has an obligation to ensure that children are provided school meals as hunger has serious detrimental effects on a child’s education.”
+Human rights activists and scholars argue that as beneficiaries of school meal programs, children become recipients of the right to food; a right that their societies, communities, and national governments are obligated to provide them in order to facilitate their growth and future independence.
+Children pick up some of their most crucial skills, including literacy, numeracy, and the ability to use a wide range of modern institutions in school.
+As a result, “society has an obligation to ensure that children are provided school meals as hunger has serious detrimental effects on a child’s education.”